This is the process I’m following to create ad campaigns on Facebook promoting my advanced SEO book.

 Step 4: Measure and adjust

 Monitor results.
-Reuse copy, images, countries, landing pages, ages and interests that got best CTR and conversion rates.
-Cut the rest or bid lower on them.
+Reuse copy, images, countries, landing pages, ages and interests that got the best CTR and conversion rates.
+Cut the rest of bid lower on them.

 Step 5: Stay patient